 When you live with chronic illness there is always the balancing act of “being prepared for the worst” — which often means running difficult scenarios in your mind — and staying in the present.

-During this coronavirus outbreak, that balancing act is even more precarious.
-Everyone is running worst-case scenarios, and you know that those scenarios would be much more difficult for you as someone who is at a higher risk for COVID-19 complications.
+During the coronavirus pandemic, that balancing act is even more precarious.
+Everyone is running worst-case scenarios, and you know that those scenarios could be much more difficult for you as someone who may be at a higher risk for COVID-19 complications.

 How to stay calm?
 How to keep your nervous system from going onto overdrive?